 dc: You really are passionate about it in your work but do you also use sensory stuff in your life?

 Olivia: Absolutely!
-I live and breathe it, I think that helps.
+I live and breathe it!
+I think that helps.
 I talk a lot about how I use it.
-I’ve had a lot of my own experiences with anxiety, perceptions of me and how I want to appear in a space.
+I’ve had a lot of my own experiences with anxiety, perceptions of myself, and how I want to appear in a space.
 So I think for me, not only have I seen it work with people I’m working with but I know I find it really helpful to check in on how full my cup is, or what I use to get myself going.
-Sometimes it can be easy to go “I’ll just have another coffee” because caffeine is a stimulant, but what other strategies can I use that might not send me into that faux anxiety feeling?
+Sometimes it can be easy to go, “I’ll just have another coffee” because caffeine is a stimulant, but what other strategies can I use that might not send me into that faux anxiety feeling?

 For people who have used it for a very long time, they become so aware of what will be helpful in her whole daily routine.
-They know the difference between a coffee or herbal tea & how that completely changes the way they navigate their day.
+They know the difference between a coffee or herbal tea and how that completely changes the way they navigate their day.
 It seems simple but it gives huge insight into helping your day unfold well.
-It is something so tangible, it comes from a theory but you can see & do it right now, you can access it!
+It is something so tangible, it comes from a theory but you can see and do it right now, you can access it!

 Curious how to make sense of your own senses?